Muhamed-Badr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - `printf`

 ## Learning Objectives
+At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/?fbclid=IwAR2K5_BGPVo0QjJXkOIIqNsqcXK4lTskPWJvA0asKQIGtCPWaQBdKmj1Ztg), **without the help of Google:**

 ### General
 - What happens when you type `$ ls -l *.txt`
 ### Shell Initialization Files